LeondraJames/TheMatrixScript_NLP/README.md

 Next, I wanted to explore the most frequent words under each sentiment.
 Interesting enough, the top 5 "fearful" words were "god", "hell", "change", "afraid" and "die".
 As expected, the top "angry" words were all curse words, and the most "positive" words included "god", "real" and "truth".
 When I graphed all words from the script on a sentiment plane, we see that the overall script tends to lean "negative" more than "positive", with the pattern following that of a typical Hollywood script architecture (ie: strong negativity right at the climax of drama).

-Then, I created a "Matrix-style" animated wordcloud to show the occurence of unique terms in the script.
+Then, I created a series of wordclouds, including a  "Matrix-style" animated wordcloud to show the occurence of unique terms in the script (see the attached HTML file in the repository!).
 The most frequent word of all was "agent".

 Lastly, I created a document term matrix, removing the sparsity in the data, and using LDA to determine the probability of certain terms occuring in each topic.
 I used a 2 and 3-topic model to see if there were any major differences in topics if split 2 or 3 ways respectively.
 What I found was that the topics were very similar and shared many of the same top terms, although they did have little differences.